 Is my membership current?
 You’ll find the answer to this and other Membership questions on this page.

 How may I visit the Society?
-We no longer have a physical location to visit but you can find our work here on this website, weekly posts on Facebook and/or Instagram, by signing up for email updates, at the growing network of Society Chapter events and by reading our printed newsletters.
+We no longer have a physical location to visit but you can find our work here on this website, weekly posts on Facebook and/or Instagram, by signing up for email updates, at the growing network of Society Chapter events and by reading our printed Journals.

 How may I visit Tasha’s homestead?
 Tasha’s homestead is privately owned by Tasha’s family who operate a very limited number of tours due to zoning restrictions.
 Tickets sell out quickly, usually in January.
 View the family website for more information.